ianrichard/respond/README.md

 Need to show off some of your responsive work to some co-workers or clients?
 Don't want to spend a bunch of time Photoshopping?
 No problem!

-Try it out at [showrespond.com](http://showrespond.com/).
+[Try it out](https://ianrichard.github.io/respond/).
 Put in your site or something like mediaqueri.es to see it in action.

 #### If it won't load...